-We recently implemented a new enterprise resource planning system, and we may occasionally update or integrate other IT systems.
+We recently implemented a new enterprise resource planning system in fiscal year 2022, and we may occasionally update or integrate other IT systems.
 Problems with the design, integration or implementation of these systems could interfere with our business and operations.

-We recently completed a multi-year implementation of a new global enterprise resource planning system (ERP).
+We recently completed a multi-year implementation of a new global enterprise resource planning system (ERP) in fiscal year 2022.
 The ERP is designed to accurately maintain the company's books and records and provide important information to the company's management team for use in the operation of the business.
-The Company's ERP has required the investment of significant human and financial resources.
+The Company's ERP required the investment of significant human and financial resources.
 If the ERP system does not operate as intended, it could adversely affect our financial reporting systems and our ability to produce financial reports and process transactions.
-Additionally, if we are unable to successfully implement any new IT system, remediate, update or integrate our existing systems at times when necessary, our financial positions, results of operations and cash flows could be negatively impacted.
+Additionally, if we are unable to successfully implement any new IT system, remediate, update or integrate our existing systems at times when necessary, our financial position, results of operations and cash flows could be negatively impacted.